AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 ## Attribute Editor Window

-For attributes with fixed values such as gobos and fixed colour wheels, the Attribute Editor window can be easier to work with than the wheels.
+For attributes with fixed values such as gobos and fixed colour wheels, the Attribute Editor window can be easier to work with than the wheels as you can directly choose gobos or colour slots.
 It also offers a colour picker window for fixtures with RGB or CMY colour mixing.

-Double press \<View/Open\> then \[Attribute
-Editor\] from the window select buttons to show it.
+The Diamond 9 has a dedicated Editor touchscreen to show the Attribute Editor, on other consoles you open it as a workspace window - Double press \<View/Open\> then \[Attribute Editor\] from the window select buttons to show it.
 As a shortcut you can also show it by touching the attribute name text just below the on-screen IPCGBES buttons.